 A=Yes; B=No; C=In Progress; D=Planned

-16.1 Additional information (If “yes” or ‘In progress’ to one or more of the four categories above, for each please provide a link or upload a source document here describing the mechanism.
+16.1 Additional information (If “yes” or ‘In progress’ to one or more of the four categories above. for each please provide a link or upload a source document here describing the mechanism.

-16.2 How many centres (visitor centres, interpretation centres, education centres) have been established? {4.1.2} KRA 4.1.ii
+16.2 How many centres (visitor centres, interpretation centres, education centres) that have focus on wetlands have been established? {4.1.2} KRA 4.1.ii

 a) at Ramsar Sites